Nodejs-Colorado/node-form-refresh/readme.md

 ## Setup Mongoose

 Mongoose is awesome.
 Start with defining the Schema, which the maps to a collection in Mongo.
-It utilizes an OOP paradigm.
+It utilizes OOP.

 1. Create a file called *database.js* in your apps route directory, then add the following code: